S3-working-group/s3-practical-guide/S3-practical-guide.md

 Organizational structure is the actual arrangement of domains and their connections.
 It reflects where power to influence is located, and the channels through which information and influence flow.

-An effective organizational structure:
+Continuously evolve your organization's structure to:

--   supports flow of value
+-   support the continuous flow of value
--   enables collaboration
--   addresses dependencies and makes them explicit
+-   enable effective collaboration around dependencies
--   ensures information is available to those who need it
+-   ensure information is available to those who need it
--   distributes power to influence as required
+-   distribute power to influence as required
--   evolves continuously to adapt to changing context

 ---

 ## Organizational Structure (…)

 The basic building blocks for organizational structure are interdependent, connected domains.